microsoft/bonsai-gym/samples/gym-dssat-agriculture-sample/README.md

 * [Programmed expert policy based on gym-DSSAT research paper, fertilization only](Inkling/programmed_expert_fertilization.ink)
 * [Programmed policy that applies no fertilizer](Inkling/programmed_null_fertilization.ink)

+For assessing different brain versions, it can be useful to create custom assessments that use the same random seeds values so that the growing conditions are comparable.
+For example, [custom_assessment_30_fixed_random_seeds.json](custom_assessment_30_fixed_random_seeds.json).

 ## Debugging the Simulator

 1. Install [Visual Studio Code](https://code.visualstudio.com/) and the [Remote Development Extensions Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).